 Where to Stay

-Catania offers a range of accommodation options for every budget, from beautiful B&Bs in the historical center to hotels with seaside or mountain views.
+Catania offers accommodations for every budget, from beautiful B&Bs in the historic center to hotels with seaside or mountain views.

-Stay in or near the old piazza to be only a stone’s throw away from all the best things to do in Catania, Sicily.
-This way, it’s just a short walk to the city’s highlights and best restaurants, and you’ll be amidst all the beautiful architecture.
+We chose to stay near the old piazza (at this B&B) to be only a stone’s throw away from all the best things to do in Catania, Sicily.
+From here, it’s just a short walk to the city’s highlights and best restaurants.

+How many days in Catania?
 The gritty city of Catania makes the perfect starting point for a Sicily road trip.
-Most of the highlights lie inside the old center, so you can easily explore everything for a day.
-However, if you’re looking to tour Mount Etna, staying for two is recommended.
+Most of the highlights are in the old center, so you can easily explore everything in a day.
+However, if you’re touring Mount Etna, we recommend staying for two.

 How to Visit Catania, Sicily

-Just like Palermo and Trapani, Catania has an international airport with flights from all over Europe.
+Like Palermo and Trapani, Catania has an international airport with flights from all over Europe.
+We flew here from Amsterdam.
 From the airport, it’s just a 20-minute drive to the city center.

-As the second-largest city on the island, Catania also makes a great starting point for an incredible Sicily road trip.
-Explore the city first, then head out to see all the other beautiful locations, such as Taormina and Cefalù.
+By car: Catania is Sicily’s second-largest city, making it a great starting point for a road trip.
+Explore the city first, then head out to see other beautiful places, such as Taormina and Cefalù.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

-Keep in mind that parking in Sicily can be an issue.
 Like many other Italian towns, Catania has ZTL zones, especially around the old center, making parking difficult.
-Because of this, we recommend renting a car in Sicily after exploring the city.
+Because of this, try renting a car in Sicily after exploring the city.
+We weren’t that smart at the time, so we found the best-rated parking near our accommodation (here), which cost us 2,50 EUR p/hour or 25 EUR per 24 hours.

 The Best Time to Visit